ibm-cloud-docs/Cloudant/api/search.md

 For instance,
 `look~` finds the terms `book` and `took`.

-> **Note**: If the lower and upper bounds of a range query are both strings that contain only numeric digits, the bounds are treated as numbers not as strings.
-  For example,
-  if you search by using the query `mod_date:["20170101" TO "20171231"]`, the results include documents for which `mod_date` is between the numeric values 20170101 and 20171231, not between the strings "20170101" and "20171231".
+If the lower and upper bounds of a range query are both strings that contain only numeric digits, the bounds are treated as numbers not as strings.
+For example, if you search by using the query `mod_date:["20170101" TO "20171231"]`, the results include documents for which `mod_date` is between the numeric values 20170101 and 20171231, not between the strings "20170101" and "20171231".
+{: tip}

 You can alter the importance of a search term by adding `^` and a positive number.
 This alteration makes matches containing the term more or less relevant,